Table of Contents

 Scrum Project Management

-Scrum is a popular agile methodology that helps teams work more effectively together and deliver results incrementally.
+Scrum is a popular Agile Methodology that helps teams work more effectively together and deliver results incrementally.
 It breaks projects into short time blocks called sprints, usually lasting one to four weeks.
 At each sprint's start, the team picks tasks to work on from a to-do list called the product backlog.

 During the sprint, the team holds daily stand-up meetings to track progress, resolve issues, and adapt as needed.
 The goal is to finish a useful piece of work by the end of the sprint.
 Ultimately, the team showcases their work and receives feedback from others.